rgardner/rgardner.github.io/_resources/python.md

 Tools I use to develop Python applications:

+- Dependency manager and build system: [Poetry](https://python-poetry.org/)
+  - I previously used [Pipenv](https://pipenv.readthedocs.io/en/latest/), but I ran into dependency resolution issues several times and wanted to experiment with Poetry given its growing popularity.
+So far so good :)
 - Code formatter: [Black](https://github.com/psf/black)
-  - Current go to formatter.
-I previously used [yapf](https://github.com/google/yapf), but I like that Black is managed by the Python Software Foundation and it is easier to use in CI (`black --check .`)
+  - Current go-to formatter.
+I previously used [yapf](https://github.com/google/yapf), but I like that Black is managed by the Python Software Foundation and it's easier to use in CI (`black --check .`)
 - Static analysis: [mypy](https://github.com/python/mypy)
   - Optional static type checking.
 Using Python's type annotations, the `mypy`